Stripe-backed bittern

-The stripe-backed bittern (Botaurus involucris) is a South American bird species belonging to the family Ardeidae, which includes Herons, Egrets and Bitterns.
+The stripe-backed bittern (Botaurus involucris) is a South American bird species belonging to the family Ardeidae.
 It was formerly placed in the genus Ixobrychus.
-Commonly found near freshwater swamps, marshes, lake shores and streams, stripe-backed bitterns span over a wide distribution that divides into the northern and southern populations, spanning on both sides of the Andes.
-Although increasingly recognized and researched worldwide, much life history details are lacking concerning this species, which remains understudied compared to its similar looking sister clade, including the least bittern (Botaurus exilis).
+Commonly found near freshwater swamps, marshes, lake shores and streams, stripe-backed bitterns are distributed in two disjunct populations in the north and south of the continent, spanning both sides of the Andes.
+Although increasingly researched worldwide, many details of its life history life are lacking, especially compared to other species in its sister clade like the least bittern (Botaurus exilis).

 Taxonomy

 The stripe-backed bittern was formally described in 1823 by the French ornithologist Louis Vieillot under the binomial name Ardea involucris.
-Vieillot based his account on the "Garza varia" that had been described in 1805 by Spanish naturalist Félix de Azara in his Apuntamientos para la historia natural de los páxaros del Paragüay y Rio de la Plata.
-The stripe-backed bittern was formerly placed in the genus Ixobrychus but when a molecular phylogenetic study of the heron family Ardeidae published in 2023 found that Ixobrychus was paraphyletic, Ixobrychus was merged into Botaurus.
-The species is treated as monotypic: no subspecies are recognised.
+Vieillot based his account on the "Garza varia" that had been described in 1805 by Spanish naturalist Félix de Azara in his book Apuntamientos para la historia natural de los páxaros del Paragüay y Rio de la Plata.
+The stripe-backed bittern was formerly placed in the genus Ixobrychus but after a molecular phylogenetic study of the heron family Ardeidae published in 2023 found that Ixobrychus was paraphyletic, Ixobrychus was merged into Botaurus.
+The species is treated as monotypic, meaning no subspecies are recognised.